 For those seeking capital of $500k+ look for VC.
 For smaller investments, entrepreneurs should seek a Business Angel or Debt Capital.
 An understanding of the different types of funding stages is therefore useful so see below.

-Pre-seed funding is funding that is needed before physically construct the enterprise.
+Pre-seed funding is funding that is needed before physically constructing the enterprise.
 Usually, this funding goes to putting together a good business plan that can impress potential investors.

 Seed funding is funding that is required to start building the company.
 It is possible that some companies could if appropriate skip this funding phase, but seed capital is usually the capital that is required to get the basics for a start-up.
 Usually, at the seed stage, a company is not yet ready to open for business, and this funding is usually used to rent office space, real estate, equipment needed to produce the company’s product or service

 Seed funding is less commonly invested by VCs and is not necessarily a large amount of funding.
 Seed funding can range from $100k-$500k.
 Rarely does it exceed $1m?
 Seed capital can also be raised from a Business Angel, Friends, and Family, or the Entrepreneur’s own funds.
 Only 15% to 25% of VCs invest in seed funding.